FuelLabs/fuel-docs/src/networks/beta-3.md

 # The `beta-3` testnet

 The `beta-3` network is the latest Fuel testnet.
-It expands on the features of `beta-2`, introducing P2P networking and the ability for anyone to run local nodes on Fuel.
-Testnet participants now have the ability to sync locally with Fuel, directly tapping into the network and allowing for more elaborate testing ahead of mainnet.
+It expands on the features of `beta-2`, introducing P2P networking and the ability to run synchronizing full nodes.

 Ethereum contracts (Goerli):